frbird/tappecue-prometheus/README.md

    ```sh
    pip install -r requirements.txt
    ```
-* Make sure the config file is in the same directory as tappecue-monitor.py
+* Specify environment variable or optionally make a config file and be sure it's in the same directory as tappecue-monitor.py
 * Run tappecue-monitor.py
    ```sh
    python tappecue-monitor.py